 Don't be so quick to disclose personal information

 Exchange a few e-mails until you feel comfortable with your new friend.
-Don't disclose your home address too quickly.
+Don't disclose your telephone or home address too quickly.

 Do reveal and request information